GrapheneOS-Archive/AttestationSamples/README.md

 random challenge.
 These are collected with the [Auditor app](https://github.com/AndroidHardening/Auditor) so the app id in the certificate is app.attestation.auditor and the fingerprint is for the release signing key.
-Older samples use a legacy app id and signing key.
+Older samples are marked with an empty LEGACY file in the directory and use a legacy app id and signing key.
+The legacy H3113 sample is even older and predates the sample gathering code in the Auditor app.
+It was generated using ad hoc code in a debug build so it has a different key, random 32 byte challenge string and quick expiry date.

 The collection of data published here is public domain / CC0 licensed and is crowdsourced.